 Environmental Management16 min

-dormakaba seeks to reduce the environmental impact of production and to adhere to environmental laws and regulations.
+We seek to reduce the environmental impact of our production and to adhere to environmental laws and regulations.

 Why it matters

-dormakaba seeks to reduce the environmental impact of production and to adhere to environmental laws and regulations.
-We focus on improving our management of environmentally related processes and on monitoring and reducing our energy consumption, carbon emissions, water consumption and effluents, as well as monitoring our waste disposal and recycling rates.
+We seek to reduce the environmental impact of our production and to adhere to environmental laws and regulations.
+We focus on improving our management of environmentally related processes and on monitoring and reducing our energy consumption, carbon emissions, water consumption, and effluents, as well as monitoring our waste disposal and recycling rates.

-Environmental management is embedded at both the Group and local levels of our various production locations.
-Several locations have environmental officers, while others have incorporated environmental management into their quality assurance processes.
+Environmental management is embedded at both the Group and local levels of our various production sites.
+Several sites have environmental officers, while others have incorporated environmental management into their quality assurance processes.